• Products

 Whether you decide to invest, sell or hold - always make sure that you know why you are taking the decision.
 Conduct proper research to ensure that your decisions are reasonable.
 Your investment decisions must be data-driven and not sentiment- or reputation-driven.
 Ensure that you are able to make a log of all your decisions which can be written down in a diary or saved in an Excel file.
 Revisiting these notes throughout your investing journey would help you evolve into a better investor.

 You should have a good idea on what the right valuation and price level for a stock is.
 But you should never try to time when the market will value it correctly.
-No one can do that - it is impossible to predict when a shares hit the absolute bottom or top.
+No one can do that - it is impossible to predict when shares hit the absolute bottom or top.
 No one has managed to do this successfully over multiple market cycles.

 While you can hope for the best, all your decisions have to be based on an objective evaluation of the investment opportunities presented to you.
-All your plans should be based on realistic expectations of returns, and not the best case scenario
+All your plans should be based on realistic expectations of returns, and not the best-case scenario.

 Remember that the markets can be ruthless and take away every paisa you invest in it.
 So, you should only invest what you can afford to lose.
 Make sure you have sufficient low-risk investments before taking on anything with considerable risk.